Aaron Carter Reveals He Has Been Officially Diagnosed With Schizophrenia, Bipolar Disorder & Anxiety

 “I haven’t taken any opioids.
 Oh no, no, no, I did!
 It’s because I got my teeth done.
 I got six crowns!”

 The past month has been a difficult one for the “I Want Candy” artist, who was seen purchasing two new Smith & Wesson assault rifles last week at Rick’s Pawn Shop in Lancaster, California.
-He had also purchased a 9mm handgun and two other assault rifles a couple of weeks prior to buying the assault rifles.
+He had also purchased a 9mm handgun and two other assault rifles a couple of weeks prior to buying the original assault rifles.

 As previously reported by The Inquisitr, Aaron was also accused of flipping rescue dogs from profit last month, despite negating these claims.
 A video began circulating on social media that allegedly showed the singer offering his recently acquired rescue dog for cash.
 In the video, he can be heard saying that a bulldog he recently got from the pound is now available for purchase.